Combat!: Lost Sheep, Lost Shepherd

 mysteriously fairy-tale construction upon a parable akin to Kafka (Aphorism

-latter half of Kafka’s aphorism, exacerbated by Beckett, the rest of it
+the latter half of Kafka’s aphorism, exacerbated by Beckett, the rest of

 Kennedy traces

-his Christ among thieves wants no burnt offerings, his
+d’or), his Christ among thieves wants no burnt offerings, his God is

-God is no Texas lawman.
-His good guys and his bad guys are old, at the summit of
+no Texas lawman.
+His good guys and his bad guys are old, at the summit of human

 Structurally this